woll-an/robotics-explained/content/dynamics.md

 $$ \tau = M(q) \ddot{q} + C(q,\dot{q}) + g(q) - \tau_{ext}$$

 This formula is called the inverse dynamics, as we can compute the torque required given the joint position, velocity and acceleration.
 In practice, $M(q)$, $C(q, \dot{q})$ and $g(q)$ are often determined with the help of modelling software.

+In the following interactive demo, you can change the torque acting on each of the joints by using the sliders.
+Try to bring the robot in a position where it is stretched pointing to the left.
+You will see that the applied torques will have different effects on the robot depending on the configuration.

+<iframe src="https://kinematics.robotics-explained.com?dynamics" title="Robot Kinematics" width="100%" height="500" frameborder="0"></iframe>

 # Forwards Dynamics